belangeo/pyo-tools/README.rst

     import pyo
     import pyodev
     s = pyo.Server().boot()
-    # use pyo or pyodev objects to build a processing chain.
+    # use pyo and pyodev objects to build a processing chain.
     s.gui(locals())

 One can also run pyodev object's example through the pyo `example` function::